BCDA-APS/urRobot/docs/usage.md

 The x, y, z, roll, pitch, and yaw motors are virtual axes and moving them will move one or more joint motors.
 The joint motors themselves are independent of each other, however motion of any joint motor will affect the position of the tool.
 To reconcile this and reduce the likelyhood of accidentally commanding motion you didn't indend, every time motion completes, the command values are automatically set to the current readback values, similar to an EPICS motor record.
-Since many EPICS users are accustomed to the benefits of the motor record, a substitutions file is provided (urRobotApp/Db/ur_soft_motors.substitutions") which loads 12 soft motor records for the 6 joints and 6 tool coordinates.
-Additionally a version of the control GUI is provided for the soft motors (urRobotApp/op/adl/ur_rtde_controlSM.adl).

 The "Go" toggles (which write to the `$(P)Control:AutoMoveJ` or `$(P)Control:AutoMoveL` PVs) are similar to the Go/Move options in the EPICS motor record.
 For example, to move Joint 1 to -75deg, if "Go" is set to "No" (`$(P)Control:AutoMoveJ`=0), then you must set Joint 1 to -75deg and click "Move" (`$(P)Control:moveJ`).
 If "Go" is set to "Yes" (`$(P)Control:AutoMoveJ`=1),